Established August 23, 1997 © 1997 - present by Lois E. Gibson

 • I believe that a person is saved by grace through faith and that no act of righteousness on our part can ever make us right or holy in the sight of God.
 (Ephesians 2:8-9) When a person comes to God in faith and repents (acknowledging and turning away from acts that are wrong and turning toward Christ), they are forgiven of any and all sins and are now a believer.
 From here we are to continue to follow God and grow in our knowledge of him and the Bible, exhibiting the fruit of the Spirit and putting off the works of the flesh.
 (Galatians 5:16-25)

 My name is Lois Gibson.
-I am in my late 50's and was born and raised in New Jersey.
+I am in my early 60's and was born and raised in New Jersey.
 There was very little religious training growing up.
 I vaguely remember attending Sunday School as a young child, probably not often.
 I do not recall my family regularly attending any church.

 When I was older, before and perhaps during Junior High School (grades 7-8), I would on occasion attend Sunday School at a local Baptist church with a friend.
 I never joined, nor was I baptized.
 She had to go and since we hung out together at times, I would join her.
 I recall going to an Assembly of God church for one service as a boy I dated went there.
 During High School I went to a service or two at a Methodist church when a local youth group made a trip to Kentucky for the Ichthus Festival.